-There are two methods of carpal tunnel surgery, called open and endoscopic.
+There are actually two methods of carpal tunnel surgery, called open and endoscopic.
 But be aware: neither is fool-proof.
-Each has advantages and disadvantages, mostly related to ongoing discomfort after the surgery.
-According to WebMD, "when done by an experienced surgeon, endoscopic carpal tunnel release heals more quickly and does not leave the larger and potentially painful scar that open surgery produces."
+According to experts, both are 95% effective, but nevertheless, each has advantages and disadvantages, mostly related to ongoing discomfort after the surgery.

 Naturally, diabetes also complicates things; many medical sources still state the disclaimer: "Surgery may only provide partial relief when another medical condition, such as rheumatoid arthritis, obesity, or diabetes, is contributing to carpal tunnel syndrome."

-Hmm... so choosing whether or not to undergo surgery can be a big decision.
-WebMD has this guide to help you make a decision.
+Clearly, choosing whether or not to undergo surgery can be a big decision.
+Check out this guide from WebMD to help you make a decision.